bblanchon/ArduinoStreamUtils/README.md

 How to use EEPROM as a stream?
 ------------------------------

-SteamUtils also allows using EEPROM as a stream.
+StreamUtils also allows using EEPROM as a stream.
 Create an instance of `EepromStream` and specify the start address and the size of the region you want to expose.

 ![EepromStream](https://github.com/bblanchon/ArduinoStreamUtils/raw/master/extras/images/EepromStream.svg)